-Recommended for students who earned a grade of "B" or higher in American History.
+Recommended for students who earned a grade of "B" or higher in American History Honors/AP Unites States History or an "A" in American History Academic

 This honors course provides both an introduction and an analytic perspective to the foundations, principles and processes that shape and direct the function of American government.
 This course includes independent reading, outlining, research questions, and active participation in class discussions.
 This course will emphasize the development of critical thinking, writing and application of knowledge skills.
 By the end of this course, students will be expected to explain and analyze the institutions and practices of American democracy, the structure and function of the U.S. Constitution, the Bill of Rights, and the relationship between the three branches of government at the national, state, and local levels.